 Examples of the diverse awards you might find using this tool:

-- Mary MacAree Prize in Agricultural Sciences—for the best undergraduate essay, recognizing excellence in writing and research in the Faculty of Land & Food Systems.
+- Mary MacAree Prize in Agricultural Sciences—for the best undergraduate essay or thesis, recognizing excellence in writing and research in the Faculty of Land & Food Systems.

-- Stephen Straker Arts One Prize—for two students graduating from the Arts One program with high academic standing.
+- Stephen Straker Arts One Prize—for 2 students graduating from the Arts One program with high academic standing.

 - Faculty Women’s Club Vancouver Centennial Scholarship—offered to women, preferably those studying on a part-time basis towards a first undergraduate degree.